FasterSpeeding/Tanjun/docs/usage.md

 ### Client lifetime management

-While Hikari's bots provide systems for stating and stopping sub-components, these aren't cross-compatible nor Tanjun friendly and Tanjun's client callbacks provide a cross-compatible alternative for these (which also supports dependency injection).
+While Hikari's bots provide systems for stating and stopping sub-components, these aren't cross-compatible nor Tanjun friendly; Tanjun's client callbacks provide a cross-compatible alternative for these (which also supports dependency injection).